bundoora homestead art centre

 August 31 2012 - October 14 2012

-Sue Ford (1943–2010) was one of Australia’s most important photographers and filmmakers.
+Sue Ford (1943–2009) was one of Australia’s most important photographers and filmmakers.
 Ford studied photography at RMIT and in 1974 was the first Australian photographer accorded a solo exhibition at the National Gallery of Victoria.

-The exhibition describes a period when photography was charged with political and personal meaning.
+The exhibition chronicles a period when photography was charged with political and personal meaning.
 It provides a great opportunity for audiences to reassess the talent of this important photographer, whose work was at once political, beautiful and elegiac.

-Monash Gallery of Art touring exhibition
+Monash Gallery of Art travelling exhibition

 BHAC_CloudySensoria